-At the heart of our Academy is a firm set of values which ensure that students develop a strong sense of social and moral responsibility, and that are promoted via our pastoral structure and tutorial programme, the curriculum we deliver to our students, and the opportunities we offer outside the curriculum.
+At the heart of our academy is a firm set of values which ensure that students develop a strong sense of social and moral responsibility.
+These values are promoted through our pastoral structure and tutorial programme, the curriculum we deliver to our students, and the opportunities we offer outside the curriculum.

-Our recent ‘Investor In Pupils’ award is testament to the work we do in this area, and one which we are very proud of.
+Our Investors In Pupils award is testament to the work we do in this area, and one which we are very proud of.

 The rule of law

-The importance of laws and rules, whether those that govern teaching classes, or in the UK, are consistently reinforced throughout the school day, as well as through tutorial time and school assemblies.
-Students are taught the value and reasons behind laws and rules, the responsibilities that this involves and the consequences when these are broken.
-Visits from authorities such as the Police, Ambulance, Prison, and Fire Service are regular parts of our calendar and help reinforce this message.
+The importance of laws and rules, whether those that govern teaching classes, or in the UK, are consistently reinforced throughout the academy day, as well as through tutorial time and assemblies.
+Students are taught the value and reasons behind laws and rules, the responsibility that this involves and the consequences when they are broken.
+Visits from authorities such as the police, ambulance service, prisons, and the fire service are regular parts of our calendar and help reinforce this message.

-Within school, students are actively encouraged to make good choices, knowing that they are in a safe and supportive environment.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through ICT (e-safety), RE, and Citizenship lessons.
+Students are actively encouraged to make good choices in the academy, knowing that they are in a safe and supportive environment.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through ICT (online safety), religious education and citizenship lessons.

 Our ethos is centred around core values of honesty, consideration, care and respect.
 Students have been part of discussions and assemblies related to what these mean and how they can be demonstrated.
-We not only expect mutual respect between students, but also between adults working in the Academy and our students.
+We not only expect mutual respect between students themselves, but also between our staff members, their colleagues and their students.
 Our staff training events often centre around behaviour management from a position of transactional analysis and restorative justice.

 Acceptance of those of different faiths, beliefs, and orientation

 This is achieved through enhancing students' understanding of their place in a diverse society and by giving them opportunities to experience such diversity.